prof-welch-psu-ist/minesweeper2030/README.md

 ## A byzantine minesweeper2030 approach

-This branch contains an attempt to utilize some of newer Java language features,
+This branch contains an attempt to utilize some newer Java language features,
 including:
 * record types
 * sealed interfaces as well as design patterns like singletons to represent certain (duplicated)